jaredevans/chat-relay-server/README.md

 3. Using the CLI Chat Client
 Save the client script as chat_client.py.
-Edit the WS_URL at the top of the script if necessary to match your deployment.
+Edit the WS_URL at the top of the script to match your deployment.

 Run with:
 python3 chat_client.py